 Due to the high iron content in bananas, they are good for those suffering from anaemia.
 Anaemia is a condition where there is a decrease in the number of red blood cells or haemoglobin in the blood.
 This leads to fatigue, shortness of breath, and paleness.
 But, as we always say that moderation is the key.

 There are a number exciting ways in which you can add bananas into your diet.
 Some points to remember while buying them are -

-* If you are buying by the dozen, make sure you pick slightly firm bananas so that they last you at least 4-5 days without spoiling.
+- If you are buying by the dozen, make sure you pick slightly firm bananas so that they last you at least 4-5 days without spoiling.

-*Bananas tend to ripe really quickly, which is why after a while the peels turn back while the flesh become gooey.
+- Bananas tend to ripe really quickly, which is why after a while the peels turn back while the flesh become gooey.
 A smart thing to do would be to buy in smaller quantities and enjoy them fresh.

-*Look for fruits without any blemishes or squishy spots.
+- Look for fruits without any blemishes or squishy spots.

-*Do not store them in the refrigerator.
+- Do not store them in the refrigerator.

-2. Jowar Banana Cake with Salted Caramel Sauce
+1. Jowar Banana Cake with Salted Caramel Sauce

 A wholesome jowar cake made with banana, and slathered with decadent salted caramel sauce for a sinful treat.
 You could also use chocolate sauce and throw in some nuts if you like.
 This small dessert is perfect for those little celebrations.
 Pamper your child with this little treat for his good score in his test paper.

-3. Banana Walnut Muffins
+2. Banana Walnut Muffins